dial-once/node-phone-utils/README.md

 # node-phone-utils

 ##Description
-  A well documented ant test rich node.js library for parsing, validating, formatting phone numbers and doing HLR lookups of phone numbers via speciffic or custom providers.
+  A well documented ant test rich node.js library for parsing, validating, formatting phone numbers and doing HLR lookups of phone numbers via specific or custom providers.

 ## Install
   TBD when published ot npm, for now checkout from GitHub :-)

+  `npm i dial.once/node-phone-utils`

 ## Example usage
 ### Validate a phone number and print it out